 Time to Assemble a Wine Making Kit!

 Homemade wine doesn’t have to be intimidating!
-In case this is your first time making wine, here are the tools you’ll need:
+In case this is your first time making homemade wine*, here are the tools you’ll need:

 - 2 Glass fermentation jugs (Look for one-gallon carboys)